compulim/til/README.md

    - No HTTP, but KEDA
 - Can run infinite/continuous process (minimum replica = 1)
 - Can deploy from private registry
+- Can run Azure Functions by hosting the function on a Docker image, with limited triggers: HTTP, Storage Queue, Service Bus, Event Hubs, Kafka.
+No Cosmos DB

 ## 2024-01-22